fnefh/taxonomy/README.md

 > [!TIP]
 >
-> * Spaces and indentation matter in YAML.
+> - Spaces and indentation matter in YAML.
 Two spaces to indent.
-> * Don't use tabs!
+> - Don't use tabs!
-> * Be careful to not have trailing spaces at the end of a line.
+> - Be careful to not have trailing spaces at the end of a line.
-> * Each example in `seed_examples` begins with a "-".
+> - Each example in `seed_examples` begins with a "-".
 Place this "-" in
 >   front of the first field (`question` or `context`).
 The remaining keys in the
 >   example should not have this "-".
-> * Some special characters such as " and ' need to be escaped with backslash.
+> - Some special characters such as " and ' need to be escaped with backslash.
 This is why some
 >   of the lines for keys in the example YAML start the value with the '|' character followed a new line and then an indented multi-line string.
 >   This character disables all of the special characters in the value for the key.
 >   You might also want to use the '|' character for multi-line strings.
-> * Consider quoting all values with " to avoid surprising YAML parser behavior
+> - Consider quoting all values with " to avoid surprising YAML parser behavior
 >   (e.g. Yes answer can be interpreted by the parser as a boolean of `True`
 >   value, unless "Yes" is quoted.)
-> * See https://yaml-multiline.info/ for more info.
+> - See https://yaml-multiline.info/ for more info.

 It is recommended that you **lint**, or verify, your YAML using a tool.
 One linter option is [yamllint.com](https://yamllint.com).
 You can copy/paste your YAML into the box and click **Go** to have it analyze your YAML and make recommendations.
 Online tools like [prettified](https://onlineyamltools.com/prettify-yaml) and [yaml-validator](https://jsonformatter.org/yaml-validator) can automatically reformat your YAML to adhere to our `yamllint` PR checks, such as breaking lines longer than 120 characters.

 #### Ungrounded compositional skill: YAML example

-`yaml
+\`yaml
 version: 2
 task_description: 'Teach the model how to rhyme.'
 created_by: juliadenham
 seed_examples:

 - question: What are 5 words that rhyme with horn?
   answer: warn, torn, born, thorn, and corn.
 - question: What are 5 words that rhyme with cat?
   answer: bat, gnat, rat, vat, and mat.
 - question: What are 5 words that rhyme with poor?
   answer: door, shore, core, bore, and tore.
 - question: What are 5 words that rhyme with bank?
   answer: tank, rank, prank, sank, and drank.
 - question: What are 5 words that rhyme with bake?
-answer: wake, lake, steak, make, and quake.`
+  answer: wake, lake, steak, make, and quake.\`

 Seriously, that's it.